fusioncharts/django-wrapper/readme.md

 {% load static %}
 <script type="text/javascript" src="{% static "fusioncharts/fusioncharts.js" %}"></script>
 ```
-Now, you are ready to prepare the chart using our JSP-wrapper.
+Now, you are ready to prepare the chart using our django-wrapper.
 ### Using the wrapper

 #### 1. Creating a chart